astromasoud/UploaderScript/README.md

 ### **Script Setup**

-Then go back to the amin server, create a directory somewhere for the script file and the logs.
+Then go back to the main server, create a directory somewhere for the script file and the logs.
 I use the following paths for the examples:
 ```sh
 #Script Directory
 /opt/upscript/